wp-plugins/geshi-source-colorer/readme.txt

 2. source code with collapsed view and dynamic highlight effect
 3. shows the black style
 4. tab view of code blocks
+5. tab view of code blocks with black style
-5. setting page with style definition
+6. setting page with style definition

 == Shortcode ==